‘SNL’ Makes Light Of Lori Loughlin’s Possible Future In Jail

 — USA TODAY (@USATODAY) April 14, 2019

 This week’s SNL episode was set in the Chino Correctional Facility.
 Sitting in the cell along with Loughlin were several other famous people in trouble with the law.
-Pete Davidson starred as Michael Avenatti while surprise guest star Michael Keaton portrayed recently captured prisoner as Julian Assange.
+Pete Davidson starred as Michael Avenatti, while surprise guest star Michael Keaton portrayed recently arrested Julian Assange.
 Assange is a computer programmer and the founder of WikiLeaks.
-He was recently captured and faces charges for US hacking.
+He was recently captured and faces charges for U.S. hacking.

 “I paid $500,000 to a women’s crew coach to say my daughter was good at rowing.
 I’m loco,” McKinnon says while playing Loughlin.

-She went on to joke that her prison nickname will be ‘Brother Becky,’ a replacement for her well known reputation of Aunt Becky.
+She went on to joke that her prison nickname will be “Brother Becky,” a replacement for her well known reputation of Aunt Becky.

 Loughlin has received public scrutiny for her apparent lack of concern about the charges she’s facing.
 Prior to arriving at the courthouse earlier this month, she was all smiles and even took the time to sign autographs for fans.
 McKinnon took the opportunity to poke fun at Loughlin’s lack of touch with reality, including a pointed reference to Full House.